-When the stock market can soar 30% in a year and individual stocks can quickly double, investment costs might seem like a minor issue.
-But the market doesn’t soar 30% every year, and most of your stocks, if they double in value, will likely take many years to do so.
+WHEN THE STOCK MARKET can soar 30% in a year and individual stocks can quickly double, investment costs might seem like a minor issue.
+But the market doesn’t soar 30% every year, and most of our stocks, if they double in value, will likely take many years to do so.

 It’s easy to overlook investment costs or dismiss them as a trifling matter.
 We sit up and take notice when we’re charged a $35 overdraft fee, but we might be oblivious to a fund’s 1% expense ratio—and yet that 1% would be costing us $1,000 a year if we have $100,000 invested.
-Moreover, fund expenses are stated as a percent of assets, rather than as a percent of our likely return.
+The problem: Fund expenses are stated as a percent of assets, which makes them appear small.
+What if, instead, they were stated as a percent of our likely return?
 Paying 1% of assets might not seem so bad.
-Losing 17% of your potential 6% return sounds a whole lot worse.
+Losing 17% of our potential 6% return sounds a whole lot worse.

 So which costs should you watch out for?
-Try to keep a close eye on trading costs, fund annual expenses and the amount you pay for financial advice.
+Try to keep a close eye on trading costs, fund annual expenses and the amount you pay for financial advice, all of which are discussed in the sections that follow.

 Next: Trading Costs